You are here: Infothek - Blood pressure apps and digital tools - Blood pressure watches

 Hybrid: Huawei Watch D

-From Huawei comes the Huawei Watch D, a true smartwatch that also offers blood pressure measurement with an integrated cuff.
-As a full smartwatch it far outstrips all the other devices mentioned here in terms of features.
-At a retail price of around 400 it is not cheap, but it likely offers the best value for money.
+Huawei's Huawei Watch D is a real smartwatch that also offers blood pressure measurement with an integrated cuff.
+Being a full smartwatch, it surpasses all other devices mentioned here in terms of features.
+At a retail price of about 400 it's not cheap, but it likely offers the best value for money here.
 (Photo: Huawei)

-Note September 2024: The Huawei Watch D2 is now available.
-According to media reports that tested the blood pressure measurement, it is unfortunately not very accurate.
-One trade magazine reports generally too-high readings, another reports systolic values that are too high and diastolic values that are too low.
+Update September 2024: The Huawei Watch D2 is now available.
+According to media reports that tested the blood pressure function, it is unfortunately not very accurate.
+One specialist magazine reported generally too-high readings, another reported too-high systolic and too-low diastolic values.

 Kardena CARE Air and Kardena CARE Air 2

-The German manufacturer Kardena offers watches with "Air" in the name, referring to the micro airbag used for blood pressure measurement.
-The watches are marketed as health watches, but they are not approved as medical devices.
+The German manufacturer Kardena offers watches with "Air" in the name, referring to a micro-airbag used for blood pressure measurement.
+The watches are marketed as health watches, but they are not certified as medical devices.
 The Kardena Care Air 2 was released in January 2024.

 Sources:

-This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands monitor their blood pressure every day.
-Our content is based on carefully researched, evidence-based data and is continuously updated (as of 09/2024).
+This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands of people monitor their blood pressure every day.
+Our content is based on carefully researched, evidence-based information and is continuously updated (as of 02/2026).

 Related articles: